Berkeley Group Holdings: History

-In 2015, the company won Large Developer of the Year at the RESI awards organised by Property Week.
+In 2014, the firm was recognised at being the most sustainable larger homebuilder in the UK by NextGeneration.
+One year later, the company won Large Developer of the Year at the RESI awards organised by Property Week.

-In March 2020, during the COVID-19 pandemic in the United Kingdom, Berkeley said that coronavirus had cost it £80m in just six weeks and began shutting down most of its sites, having earlier cancelled a £455m shareholder payout.
-In June 2020, the company announced it was consulting on up to 200 redundancies, and revealed its pre-tax profits were down 35% partly due to the COVID-19 impact, with falls in sales and revenues.
-As a result of the COVID-19 pandemic, the company pushed back payment of £455m to shareholders by two years.
+During January 2020, it was reported that the company would return £1 billion to its shareholders over the following two years; prior to this announcement, it had been intended to pay the shareholders £455 million.
+In March 2020, amid the COVID-19 pandemic, Berkeley Group stated that coronavirus had cost it £80 million in just six weeks and began shutting down most of its sites; it also postponed a £455 million payout to the firm's shareholders.
+In June 2020, the company announced it was consulting on up to 200 redundancies, and revealed its pre-tax profits were down 35 per cent, accompanied by falls in both sales and revenues, which were claimed to be in part due to the pandemic.